 LanguageLoaderOption passed to

-A language is considered available by the language loader if it has been published (
+A language is considered available by the language loader if it was published (

 CurrentPage.PendingPublish is false).
-The language selector does not check publish dates, so for example when a news item expires on one language, it is no longer displayed (no fallback to another language is applied).
+The language selector does not check publish dates, so for example, when a news item expires in one language, it is no longer displayed (no fallback to another language is applied).

 A page is archived when an archive page is set and the Stop publish date has passed.
-In the process the Stop publish date is cleared.
-On globalized pages, you have multiple Stop publish dates, but only the master language Stop publish dates are checked, and when the move is made to archive page, all Stop publish dates for all languages are cleared.
+In the process, the Stop publish date is cleared.
+On globalized pages, you have multiple Stop publish dates, but only the master language Stop publish dates are checked, and when the move is made to the archive page, Stop publish dates for languages are cleared.

-The Web browser sends headers that inform the site of the languages that the user prefers.
-For example, for a swedish user, the Accept-Language header might contain SV.
+The Web browser sends headers informing the site of the user's preferred languages.
+For example, the Accept-Language header might contain SV for a Swedish user.
 If this feature is enabled in

-GlobalizationSettingsOptions.UseBrowserLanguagePreferences, CMS tries to match this value to the language code that is enabled as a website language.
-An exact match is preferred, such as a visitor with language preference English New Zealand (EN-NZ) tried to get an exact match, but falls back to English (EN) if found instead.
+GlobalizationSettingsOptions.UseBrowserLanguagePreferences, CMS tries to match this value to the language code enabled as a website language.
+An exact match is preferred, such as a visitor with a language preference in English New Zealand (EN-NZ) trying to get an exact match but falls back to English (EN) if found instead.

 Always use the ISO language codes, but to enable the fallback of user preference, you may want to use language code EN for the English version that should be master-English.

-IPageCriteriaQueryable search on all languages by default.
+IPageCriteriaQueryable searches all languages by default.
 However, the hits use the same language selection process as any other page loading.
 You can control the following parameters:

 - Search only on a specific language.

-This lets you find a property that is only on a specific language branch.
+This lets you find a property only on a specific language branch.